 Muscles work in pairs around the various joints in your body, and when one muscle becomes short, it can create a compensatory lengthening in the opposing muscle.

-This can have a negative impact on joint range of motion and can lead to unhealthy movement patterns throughout the body, as well as joint locking and painful knots and trigger points in the muscles.
+This can have a negative impact on the joint range of motion and can lead to unhealthy movement patterns throughout the body, as well as joint locking and painful knots and trigger points in the muscles.

-Stretching helps lengthen muscles after periods of exercise or prolonged static positions and prevents them from becoming chronically shortened.
+Stretching helps to lengthen muscles after periods of exercise or prolonged static positions and prevents them from becoming chronically shortened.
 In this way, it encourages flexibility and helps you to achieve and maintain healthy, full range of motion in your joints.
 Stretching also increases blood flow to muscles which helps prevent them from developing those painful knots.

 Stretching Styles and Timing

 There are many different ways to stretch.
 The two simplest methods are static and dynamic.

 Static stretching is the most common, yet slightly more old-school approach where you simply hold a certain muscle in a lengthened position for 30 sec- 3 min.
 This is an effective and relatively easy way to stretch.

 Dynamic stretching is seen as a more functional way to stretch as it moves your joints through their range of motion for 12-15 repetitions (the cat/camel stretch, arm swings, leg swings).
 Since dynamic stretching warms up your muscles and gets the heart pumping, it can be used as a form of warm up before exercise.

 Proprioceptive Neuro Muscular Facilitation (PNF) is another form of stretching which uses contraction and relaxation of the muscle opposing the muscle you wish to stretch in order to enhance relaxation and lengthening.
 This form of stretching is easiest done with a partner and is commonly used as a treatment tool.